mimi89999/DNSman/README.md

 TODO
 ===
-- Implement DNSMoniterService
-- Improve UX
+- Fix VPN and ndc mode

 How to build
 ===